TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

 4.5) For the DB (private EC2 instance)create a new security group which allows SSH, HTTPS, HTTP and ICDMP from the public subnet's CIDR
 5) We'll need a NAT Gateway to all the private EC2 to download stuff off of the internet.
 (NAT instances on their way out, but they sit in the public subnet, and the route tables in private subnets route outbound traffic to the NAT instance).
 Attach it to the public subnet and create a new Elastic IP Allocation.
 6) Edit the private subnet' route table to direct all outbound (0.0.0.0/0) traffic to NAT Gateway
+7) NACL - Default allows all inboud and outbound traffic.
+A custom one will deny everything.
+Create a new one for the public subnet.
+Allow Inbound HTTP, HTTPS, SSH (80, 443 and 22) from 0.0.0.0/0 and allow outbound HTTP, HTTPS, Custom TCP Rule (80, 443, 1024-65535 ephemeral ports) to 0.0.0.0/0